tf-coreml/tf-coreml/README.md

 ```

 ## Usage:

 See `examples/linear_mnist_example.ipynb` that demonstrate how to use this converter.
-The converter only supports TF models that use the 'NHWC' format.

 More specifically, provide these as CoreML converter inputs:
 - path to the frozen pb file to be converted